Skip to main content

 “ What are we but shreds of the past...” - Jahanara Begum Sahib

 Of the very little I understand of the Spiritual psychology of man, I infer that knowledge is the ultimate goal of life.
-Our thirst to know more keeps us going and we learn every day of our lives on earth.
-We become the past every moment we live, and in these moments we should learn as much as we can to make our souls grow and prepare for their next journey.
+Our thirst to know more keeps us going, and we learn every day of our lives on earth.
+We become the past every moment we live, and in these moments, we should learn as much as we can to make our souls grow and prepare for their next journey.

 I often wonder who my God is.
 Is it Love, the whole essence of it?
 The Love that makes me muse on it, write and wonder.
 The Love that brings me closer to nature.
 The love that makes me connect to souls like Jahanara or Ajabdeh.
 I always wonder about my purposes.
 One of them is definitely reaching out to you people with my thoughts, ideas and views on life, love and relationships.
 Is it enough for a lifetime?
-Or do we as part of the society and social validation need more earthly purposes to connect to?
-Only time can give me the answer and if I find it, in reading and understanding or am lucky enough to meet a guide to my ideas, I will surely let you know.
+Or do we, as part of society and social validation, need more earthly purposes to connect to?
+Only time can give me the answer, and if I find it, in reading and understanding or am lucky enough to meet a guide to my ideas, I will surely let you know.

 BIBLIOGRAPHY: